schacon/gitbook/text/02_Git_Object_Db_Basics/0_ Git_Object_Db_Basics.markdown

 - A **"blob"** is used to store file data - it is generally a file.
-- A **"tree"** is basically like a directory - it references a bunch of other trees and/or blobs (ie. files and sub-directories)
+- A **"tree"** is basically like a directory - it references a bunch of other trees and/or blobs (i.e. files and sub-directories)
 - A **"commit"** points to a single tree, marking it as what the project looked like at a certain point in time.
 It contains meta-information about that point in time, such as a timestamp, the author of the changes